Do you need a solicitor to buy someone out of a house?

 What is a mortgage buyout?

-Buying someone out of a mortgage is the most typical route; you buy out their share of the equity and remortgage to buy someone out of a house, putting all of the debt in your own name:
+Buying someone out of a mortgage is the most typical route; you buy out their share of the equity alone and remortgage to buy someone out of a house, putting all of the debt in your own name.
+However, most people might not be able to afford the mortgage payments alone.

 Calculating the cost of a mortgage buyout